Generated at: 2026-05-16 10:55:55

 Pattern 2: Cold Calling Customer Lists and Facing Constant Rejection

 Information on which approaches to specific customers led to successful deals is not shared among representatives or teams, leaving results to individual intuition.
-Because everyone is working independently, similar failures are repeated everywhere.
+Because everyone is working independently, similar mistakes are repeated everywhere.
 This means that valuable success stories are being wasted.

 Do any of these sound familiar to you?